tbcontributor47-coder/AirDwagProjects/instruction.md

 **Validation Rules:**
 1. Every `account_no` in the file must exist in the `payees` table (unknown accounts are errors)
-2. If `fraud_flag = 1`, the transaction must be rejected with an error mentioning fraud/risk
+2. If `fraud_flag = 1`, the transaction must be rejected (error) and the error message must mention `fraud` or `risk`.
-3. The payee name in the file should match the registered name (case-insensitive, allowing minor variations)
+3. The payee name in the file must match the registered name case-insensitively.
+Use a normalization like:
-4. **Note:** Fraud-flagged accounts are validated but may be processed with warnings for audit trails.
+  - trim leading/trailing whitespace
+  - collapse internal whitespace runs to a single space
+  - compare using `.casefold()`
+  If it does not match, emit an error containing `payee name` or `name mismatch`.
 4. **Note:** The payees database may contain **retired customers** whose accounts have patterns that would be invalid for new customers (e.g., first 4 digits with only 0s/1s, or last 4 digits containing 0s).
-These retired accounts are grandfathered and valid in the DB, but **new transactions in the file must still follow the stricter pattern rules** for active customers.
+These retired accounts are grandfathered and valid in the DB, but **new transactions in the file must still follow the stricter pattern rules** for incoming file accounts.

 ## Testing
 Your solution will be tested with: